Monday, March 31, 2014

 These are very lightweight hats woven out of toquilla straw which is grown over near the coast in Ecuador.
 But the hats are made by families in the southern Sierra.

 The price varies a lot based on the quality.
 Some super-finos go for several hundred to thousands of dollars and will hold water.
 They were worn by men working on the Panama canal, which is where the name came from, because all of them are made in Ecuador.
-We continued on to Independence Square, an ornate 16th century plaza which is the political focal point of Quito.
-It is a popular park with a winged statue on a pillar in the center.

 The plaza is surrounded by the cathedral, the Presidential Palace, the Archbishop’s Palace, and City Hall.
 This is the Presidential Palace